Serving God | Serving Others

 -

 PARKING - A small parking lot is located next to the church and can be accessed from River Street, which runs behind the church building.
 Ample on-street parking can also be found on East Main Street and Dock Street.
+Parking is also available in both Sovereign Bank and M&T Bank parking lots (Sunday mornings only).

 -